Falconry – The Heritage Symbol of UAE

 0

-falcon standing on a wooden stand313
+falcon standing on a wooden stand412

 Falcons and falconry were entwined with Emirati culture for thousands of years.
-Because they have been an integral part of Bedouin lives for many millennia, there is no evidence of when the Arabs started domesticating these birds in the desert.
+Because they have been an integral part of Bedouin lives for millennia, there is no evidence of when the Arabs started domesticating these birds in the desert.

 A Bedouin holding a falcon.